unsol/design/spec.md

 #### `EEI.returnDataCopy`

--   `getReturnDataSize` can be implemented in terms of this operator.
+-   `getReturnDataSize` can be implemented in terms of this method.

 Get the return data of the last call.